Subject · Film and Media

 • How does coursework production work? +

 Students plan, produce, and edit their own media product (or short film) with explicit reference to genre conventions and theoretical frameworks.
-Strong coursework demonstrates: clear creative intent, technical skill (cinematography, editing, design), genre awareness, and self-awareness about the choices made.
-The accompanying critical analysis is often the differentiator — many students produce competent work but write weak analyses; tutors lift coursework grades substantially by coaching the analytical writing alongside the production.
+Strong coursework demonstrates clear creative intent, technical skill (cinematography, editing, design), genre awareness, and self-awareness about the choices made.
+The accompanying critical analysis is often the differentiator; many students produce competent work but write weak analyses, and tutors lift coursework grades substantially by coaching the analytical writing alongside the production.

 Related